Kellogg's 'woke' workplace diversity programs are illegal, group claims

 The complaints are part of a campaign conservative legal groups and Republican legislators are waging against corporations that have enacted so-called woke policies on social issues such as race, gender and diversity.

-(Reporting by Daniel Wiessner in Albany, New York; Editing by Stephen Coates)
+(Reporting by Daniel Wiessner in Albany, New York; Editing by Stephen Coates, Alexia Garamfalvi and Jonathan Oatis)

 ((daniel.wiessner@thomsonreuters.com))